 Performing squats with poor form can lead to a sports hernia or other injuries.
 While getting injured doing leg presses is also possible, good leg press form is easier to maintain than good squat form.

-At the bottom line, squats and leg presses are two considerably different exercises and asking “why can I leg press more than squat” misses this point.
+Ultimately, squats and leg presses are fundamentally distinct exercises, and focusing on the question of why one can lift more weight in a leg press than in a squat overlooks this key difference.
 Conversion and transference between the two is always going to be limited, even though they both mainly rely on leg strength.

-Back and Core Strength Are Necessary for Squats Unlike the Leg Press: Muscles Used in Leg Press vs Squats
+Back & Core Strength Are Necessary for Squats Unlike the Leg Press: Muscles Used in Leg Press vs Squats

 Besides the quad and calves, squats train major back muscles such as the lats and the spinal erector muscles.
 Differences such as high bar vs low bar squat will shift the emphasis to different muscles within this group, but free weight front squats and back squats will all engage and strengthen these muscles if done properly.